martincipriano/hintr/readme.md

 ### 1.1.4
 - **Added:** Add a suggestion count to improve performance and prevent showing too many suggestions.
-- **Updated:** assets/js/hintr.js to replace the comparison operator between the hashed values since it always return false and doesn't save to the local storage causing performance issues.
+- **Updated:** assets/js/hintr.js to replace the use of hashed post.
+Instead check when the local storage was last updated before updating the local storage.
 - **Updated:** Updated slimselect.js to use the uinminified version

 ---